cv516Buaa/BinghaoLiu/VoLUNet/README.md

 ## Introduction
-This repo is the implementation of "A Voronoi Density based Locally Unique Classification Network for Fine-grained Mulitilabel Learning"
+This repo is the implementation of "A Voronoi Density based Locally Unique Network for Fine-grained Multilabel Classification"

 <p align="center">
   <img src="images/VoLUNet.png" width="720">